chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 3. Either use the folders navigator or directly specify the path and filename in ``Filename`` for example: ``/home/<user>/Documents/Mesh/<filename>.geo``
 4. Specify the Kernel to use: :ref:`built-in kernel` or :ref:`opencascade kernel`
+	* The **Built-in kernel** uses the raw code of GMSH to create a geometry from points, to curves, then surfaces and finally volumes (in 3D).
+	* The **OpenCASCADE kernel** uses simplified shapes to create the same geometry with fewer steps.

 You can then open the created ``.geo`` file in a simple text editor, either by: